Skip to main content

 The Australian Government has committed to change the way it delivers remote employment programs and services by replacing the CDP in two stages.

-The first stage, announced in February 2024 is the new Remote Jobs and Economic Development (RJED) program.
+The first stage, announced in February 2024 is the Remote Jobs and Economic Development (RJED) program.

 It will support people in remote communities to move into meaningful jobs that communities want, with fair pay and conditions.

-The second stage of replacing CDP is the design and delivery of a new remote employment service.
+The second stage of replacing CDP is the design and delivery of the Remote Australia Employment Service (RAES).

-The Government is investing $1.5 billion to support people who are currently looking for work or may need help to get job-ready, with the skills and resources they need.
+The Government is investing $1.9 billion over 5 years to support people who are currently looking for work or may need help to get job-ready, with the skills and resources they need.

 Grant assessments are expected to be conducted in July.
 It’s anticipated funding decisions will be made in August, with a view to executing funding agreements in September.

-Current CDP services have been extended to continue to support remote job seekers until 31 October 2025, before a new remote employment service begins on 1 November 2025.
+Current CDP services have been extended to continue to support remote job seekers until 31 October 2025, before the RAES begins on 1 November 2025.

 There is planning underway to ensure a smooth transition between programs.